yast/y2r/spec/y2r_spec.md

 YCP::Clients::DefaultClient.new.main
 ```

-Y2R translates nested YCP function definitions as Ruby method definitions.
-It
+Y2R translates nested YCP function definitions as Ruby lambdas.
+It maintains
-maintains pass-by-value semantics for all types except `boolean`, `integer` and
+pass-by-value semantics for all types except `boolean`, `integer` and `symbol`,
-`symbol`, (which are all immutable) and parameters passed by reference.
+(which are all immutable) and parameters passed by reference.

 #### YCP (complete code)